pastewka/MolecularDynamics/_project/milestone01.md

 code now resides in the subdirectory "yamd".
 Note that if you do not want to work on github, you can also directly check out the template repository.

-Our template repository has existing CMake files.
-Those CMake files are set up to automatically download the libraries
+Our template repository has existing Meson files.
+Those Meson files are set up to automatically download the libraries

 * [Eigen](https://eigen.tuxfamily.org/) for basic (array) data structures and